NEWS/NOTES: 20 May 2014; Updated 18 Mar 2015, 24 Jun 2015, 12 Jul 2020

 The simplification is that the constraints on different dimensions can help control searches for interpretations of what is seen and searches for actions or plans to achieve a goal.

 (Or something like that: that's why specialised expertise gives people power that the generalists lack.)

 Q.1.
-What kinds of learning mechanisms can extract all the different specific kinds of knowledge (the orthogonal competences, or basis functions) from the totality of what is perceived over a period of time?(How important is it for the learning process to be driven by active exploration rather than passive observation, and what is it about the mechanisms that make this important?)
+What kinds of learning mechanism can extract all the different specific kinds of knowledge (the orthogonal competences, or basis functions) from the totality of what is perceived over a period of time?(How important is it for the learning process to be driven by active exploration rather than passive observation, and what is it about the mechanisms that make this important?)